 While NSE is the biggest stock exchange, BSE is the oldest.
 Nifty and Sensex are the main indexes of NSE and BSE, respectively.
 The index offers a general idea about stocks; it can be used to check the market performance of shares.
 BSE or NSE, which is better for beginners?
 How do you choose where to invest?

-Given below is the comparison between NSE and BSE:
+Comparison between NSE and BSE:

 |Trading Volume||More||Lesser than NSE|